ganeshkbhat/require-urls/README.md

 - [TODO] Support of other repositories like `svn`, `mercurial`, `ftp`, or any `other cloud` stores.

-#### `options` OBJECT
+### OBJECT `options`

+You can add all inbuilt default options of require's resolve function.
+The default require options can be found here: [require.resolve](https://nodejs.org/api/modules.html#requireresolverequest-options).
+All other options customized for `require-urls` function's `options` argument object are as below:

+Following is a sample `options` object.
+All are options object and everything have defaults.

 ```

-/* You can add all inbuilt default options of require's resolve function */
+// .... all imports etc

+let options  = {
+  paths: "", // require.resolve options key
+  baseType: "git",
+  recursive: false,
+  forceUpdate: false,
+  logger: console.log,
+  cacheFetch: true,
+  getMethods: true,
+  noRequire: false,
+  jscacheDir: '\$pwd\$'
+}

+requireurls(request, options)

 ```

-The default require options can be found here: [require.resolve](https://nodejs.org/api/modules.html#requireresolverequest-options).
-All other options customized for `require-urls` function's `options` argument object are as below:
+### KEY DETAILS `options`

 ```
 /* options: git, bitbucket, gitlab, svn [TODO], ftp [TODO], etc.*/